-Thanks to endorsements, Cleveland Cavaliers’ LeBron James is, by far, the highest-paid NBA player in 2016, and one of the highest-paid athletes in the world.
-In 2016, James’ income stood at 94 million U.S. dollars; the majority of which was generated from endorsements.
+Thanks to endorsements, Cleveland Cavaliers’ LeBron James is, by far, the highest-paid NBA player in 2018, and one of the highest-paid athletes in the world.
+In 2016, James’ income stood at more than 85 million U.S. dollars; the majority of which was generated from endorsements.
 Professional golf players also earn a great share of their incomes off course.
-For example, Tiger Woods, one of the most valuable sports athlete brands in the world, had on course earnings of 0.55 million U.S. dollars and 48 million U.S. dollars in off course income in 2015.
-Real Madrid’s Cristiano Ronaldo is the world’s highest paid soccer player; FC Barcelona’s Lionel Messi takes second place.
-Amongst professional tennis players, Swiss player Roger Federer leads the ranking of highest paid tennis players in the world, followed by Novak Djokovic and Rafael Nadal.
+For example, Tiger Woods, one of the most valuable sports athlete brands in the world, had on course earnings of 0.11million U.S. dollars and 34.61 million U.S. dollars in off course income in 2016.
+Real Madrid’s Cristiano Ronaldo was the world’s highest paid soccer player in 2017; FC Barcelona’s Lionel Messi takes second place.
+Amongst professional tennis players, Swiss player Roger Federer leads the ranking of highest paid tennis players in the world, followed by Rafael Nadal, Kei Nishikori, and Novak Djokovic.
 Many of the top athletes in the world are endorsed by some of the biggest and most popular sports brands, such as Nike and Adidas.
 From the athletes mentioned above, James, Woods, Ronaldo and Federer have signed deals with Nike.
 Adidas has sponsorship agreements with Messi, Derrick Rose and Damian Lillard for example.

 This text provides general information.
 Statista assumes no